Interim Standard 95 (IS-95) is the first

 For voice calls, the traffic channel carries frames of vocoder data.
 A number of different vocoders are defined under IS-95, the earlier of which were limited to rate set 1, and were responsible for some user complaints of poor voice quality.
 More sophisticated vocoders, taking advantage of modern DSPs and rate set 2, remedied the voice quality situation and are still in wide use in 2005.

 The mobile receiving a variable-rate traffic frame does not know the rate at which the frame was transmitted.
-Typically, the frame is decoded at each possible rate, and using the quality metrics of the Viterbi decoder, the correct result is chosen.
+Typically, the frame is decoded at each possible rate, and using the quality metrics of the

 Traffic channels may also carry circuit-switch data calls in IS-95.
 The variable-rate traffic frames are generated using the IS-95 Radio Link Protocol (RLP).
 RLP provides a mechanism to improve the performance of the wireless link for data.
 Where voice calls might tolerate the dropping of occasional 20 ms frames, a data call would have unacceptable performance without RLP.